Siegen Hauptbahnhof: Services

 Makeshift platform with tracks 5 and 7 during the platform renovations in 2015.

 The station has six platform tracks, of which number 1 (connecting track in the direction of Hagen/Giessen) and 2 are on the main platform.
 The other four tracks, two of which are dead-end tracks, are on the central platform, two each offset on each side of the platform, so that the two sections of the platform in each direction reflect the original terminal stations: tracks 3 and 4 towards Hagen/Giessen and tracks 54 and 55 towards Cologne.
 The platform height has been 76 centimetres since 2018.
 The maximum platform lengths vary between 150 and 353 metres.
 In 2020, new entry signals among other things were installed.
 As a result, it is now possible, for example, for the RE9 from Cologne to run to track 54 at 60 km/h instead of 30 km/h and only then reduce speed at the platform.
 The same applies to trains from the Ruhr area and Münster when entering platform 4.

 Since the beginning of June 2015, the station's rail infrastructure has been comprehensively modernised for €11.4 million.
 The completion of the modernisation measures ("modernisation offensive MOF 2") was expected by the end of 2024.
 So far, in addition to the renewed platforms, the station has received a new pedestrian overpass and lifts (in operation since the end of February 2019), which enable barrier-free access both to the platforms themselves and to Freudenberger Straße.
 In addition, the platforms received new roofing and modern lighting and loudspeaker systems.
 In October 2020, the underpass was usable again after the completion of the modernisation.
 Work is underway on a new roof for the main platform so that passengers can walk from the station concourse to the platforms with dry feet.

 The entrance building from 1861 is also to be modernised after the MOF is completed.
 The demolition of the old station building and construction of a new building, which was repeatedly planned by an investor, is not being pursued further after public opposition.
 Deutsche Bahn is now planning to rebuild the building while retaining the old structure.
 Local interest groups are also demanding that it be heritage listed.

 The Siegen station is a transport node and connects with the Siegen bus network.

 Regional services

-The following regional services served the station in 2025:
+In the 2026 timetable, the following regional services stop at the station: